 A Reading Machine is a special device consisting of a TV monitor, closed circuit camera, and a viewing platform.
 The user places reading material on this platform, then the camera projects the image of what the user wishes to read on the large screen.
 The machine has adjustments of various magnification levels allowing users with macular degeneration conditions the ability to read again.
 The latest technology in Reading Machines has technology which converts text to audio, allowing people with total blindness the ability to hear what’s on the written page.

 The Plymouth Lions started the Reading Machine project back in the 1990’s with a very basic, black & white machine.
-In 2001 we began to add 1-2 machines per year at an average cost of $2,000 each (that’s a lot of grilled cheese sandwiches!).
-Today, our club has 35 machines of various types.
+In 2001 we began to add 1-2 machines per year at an average cost of $2,000 each.
+Today, our club has 30 machines of various types.

 We loan our machines out to people in the community who primarily have some level of macular degeneration.
 There is NO COST to the user.
 The Plymouth Lions provide delivery, training, and maintenance of the equipment.
 When the user is done with the equipment, we take the machine back and look for its next home.